 Considerations of Non Stick Cookware

 While we definitely endorse non stick cookware as a convenient, lightweight, and relatively inexpensive option, we understand that it’s not the best choice for everybody.
-While non stick lasts much longer than most ceramic cookware, it’s still not built for long-term use: at most, you’ll get a few years out of your pan before the coating starts to wear down.
+While non stick tends to outlast most ceramic cookware, it’s still not built for long-term use: at most, you’ll get a few years out of your pan before the coating starts to wear down.

-One of the other hesitations many have about non stick cookware is the fact that it’s long been associated with certain health risks.
-In the past, certain non stick cookware was manufactured using a chemical called PFOA, or perfluorooctanoic acid.
+One of the other hesitations many have about non stick cookware is its complicated history with chemicals.
+In the past, certain (not all) non stick cookware was manufactured using a chemical called PFOA, or perfluorooctanoic acid.
 This is part of a family of compounds called PFAS, or per- and polyfluoroalkyl substances, some of which are associated with an elevated risk of health issues.

-PFOA has been banned from cookware manufacturing in the U.S. since 2014, but it’s important to do your research to ensure your safety—particularly if you’re using a non stick pan made prior to 2014.
+PFOA was phased out from cookware manufacturing in the U.S. since 2003 and banned permanently in 2014, but it’s important to do your research to ensure your safety—particularly if you’re using a non stick pan made prior to 2014.
+Rest assured that non stick cookware manufactured in the USA and Europe, like our ProCoat line, are made without these harmful chemicals.

 How Do Ceramic and Non Stick Compare?